Uyanide/dotfiles/memo/vvenc.md

   - `--fga 0`: Disable "film grain analysis" (default disabled). fga in current version of VVenC (1.13.1) is kinda buggy and may lead to crashes in CQP mode.
 Enable with caution.

   - `--maxrate` or `-m` can be used to set a maximum bitrate.
 However, `--qpa 1` is required for this to take effect.
-With these two parameters enabled, this certain pattern is theoretically called **CQF** (Constant Quality Factor) and is noticeably different from CQP.
+With these two parameters enabled, this certain pattern of rc theoretically becomes **CQF** (Constant Quality Factor) and behaves noticeably differently comparing to CQP.

 ## References